 Understanding Opioid Misuse and Drug Addiction

-Opioid misuse, drug addiction, and fatal overdoses are a concern for many individuals and families who are losing loved ones.
+Opioid misuse, drug addiction, and fatal overdoses have torn families apart, taking a toll on users and their loved ones.
 The causes behind the opioid epidemic are diverse.
 For instance, a doctor may prescribe an opioid to reduce pain after a major injury or surgery.
 Opioid prescriptions are also common in the treatment of severe pain related to a health condition such as cancer or chronic pain.

-Prescription opioid medication comes with a high risk of dependence and addiction if misused.
-Opioid misuse can lead to heroin use after the prescription has expired which explains the increase in heroin-related overdoses and deaths across the nation.
-There has also been a surge of illicitly manufactured fentanyl, which is a synthetic opioid.
+However, prescription opioid medication comes with a high risk of dependence and addiction if misused.
+Opioid misuse can lead to heroin use after the prescription has expired, and users want to continue to reach the same “highs.”
+There has also been a surge of illicitly manufactured fentanyl that fuels the black market.
 All of these causes have contributed to the epidemic.

-Another significant problem contributing to the rise of opioid misuse and drug addiction is the rise in women who are misusing opioids while pregnant.4 This causes babies to be born with an addiction to opioids and immediate withdrawal symptoms, which is called neonatal abstinence syndrome.
+Another significant problem contributor of opioid misuse is the rising number of women who are misusing opioids while pregnant.4 Opioid use during pregnancies can cause babies to be born with neonatal abstinence syndrome, which is an addiction to opioids and immediate withdrawal symptoms.

 - Fentanyl (Actiq®, Fentora®, Subsys®)